-1 Audit fees consist of fees paid for the audit of Mullen Group's annual financial statements and the review of quarterly financial reports or services that are normally provided in connection with statutory and regulatory filings or engagements.
-In 2015 Mullen Group paid \$661,000 to PwC of which \$255,000 related to the 2014 Audit and \$406,000 related to the 2015 Audit with total 2015 Audit fees estimated to be \$530,000.
-In 2014 \$475,000 was paid to KPMG, our previous auditor, for the completion of the 2013 Audit.
-In 2014 PwC was paid \$315,000 for the 2014 Audit.
+(1) Audit fees consist of fees paid for the audit of Mullen Group's annual financial statements and the review of quarterly financial reports or services that are normally provided in connection with statutory and regulatory filings or engagements.
+In 2018 Mullen Group paid \$753,000 to PwC of which \$316,000 related to the 2017 Audit and \$437,000 related to the 2018 Audit with total 2018 Audit fees estimated to be \$596,000.

-2 Audit-related fees consist of fees paid for internal control testing, assurance and related services that are reasonably related to the performance of the audit or review of Mullen Group's financial statements and are not reported as Audit Fees.
+(2) Audit-related fees consist of fees paid for internal control testing, assurance and related services that are reasonably related to the performance of the audit or review of Mullen Group's financial statements and are not reported as Audit Fees.

-3 Tax fees consist of fees paid for tax compliance services, tax advice and tax planning.
-During fiscal 2014, the services provided in this category included assistance and advice in relation to corporate tax and tax planning.
+(3) Tax fees consist of fees paid for tax compliance services, tax advice and tax planning.

-4 Other fees consist of fees paid for due diligence services.
+(4) Other fees consist of fees paid for due diligence services.